TNC Coin (TNC) Hits 24 Hour Volume of $13.33

-TNC Coin (TNC) traded 0% lower against the US dollar during the 1-day period ending at 15:00 PM Eastern on September 20th.
-One TNC Coin coin can currently be purchased for about $0.0003 or 0.00000000 BTC on popular exchanges.
-Over the last seven days, TNC Coin has traded down 13.7% against the US dollar.
-TNC Coin has a market cap of $1.58 million and approximately $13.33 worth of TNC Coin was traded on exchanges in the last day.
+TNC Coin (TNC) traded 0% lower against the dollar during the one day period ending at 23:00 PM ET on September 23rd.
+TNC Coin has a total market capitalization of $1.58 million and approximately $13.33 worth of TNC Coin was traded on exchanges in the last day.
+One TNC Coin coin can currently be purchased for $0.0003 or 0.00000000 BTC on popular exchanges.
+During the last seven days, TNC Coin has traded 12.5% higher against the dollar.

 - Aidi Finance (BSC) (AIDI) traded down 2.2% against the dollar and now trades at $0.0000 or 0.00000000 BTC.